foxfixfax/PyCCE/docs/source/theory.rst

 and so on.

 Maximum size of the cluster included into the expansion determines the order of CCE approximation.
-E.g. in CCE2 method contributions up to spin pairs are included, in CCE3 - up to triplets of bath spins etc.
+For example, in the CCE2 approximation, only contributions up to spin pairs are included, and in CCE3 - up to triplets of bath spins are included, etc.
-Each cluster contribution is defined recursively as:

-The way the coherence function for each cluster is computed slightly varies between two flavours of the CCE, discussed below.
+The way the coherence function for each cluster is computed slightly varies between two flavours of the CCE method, as discussed below.

 Conventional CCE
 ..................................